ixa-ehu/ixa-pipe-nerc/README.md

 ixa-pipe-nerc
 =============

-ixa-pipe-nerc is a Named Entity Recognition and Classification tagger for English and Spanish. ixa-pipe-nerc is part of IXA pipes, a multilingual NLP pipeline developed by the IXA NLP Group [http://ixa2.si.ehu.es/ixa-pipes].
+ixa-pipe-nerc is multilingual Named Entity Recognition and Classification tagger. ixa-pipe-nerc is part of IXA pipes, a multilingual NLP pipeline developed by the IXA NLP Group [http://ixa2.si.ehu.es/ixa-pipes].